-We get a lot of questions on US vehicle registration data and the vehicle registration database so here are some important things you need to know about buying and using automotive registration data.
+We get a lot of questions on US vehicle registration data and the vehicle registration database, like “how many cars are in the U.S.?” so here are some important things you need to know about buying and using automotive registration data.

 Original sources for VIO vehicle registration data

-The original sources for all vehicle registration data we use for analysis are state Departments of Motor Vehicles (DMVs), the OEMs (Ford, Chrysler, Toyota, etc.) and the OEM captive finance companies (an example is Ford Motor Credit Company, LLC, commonly just called “Ford Credit”).
-Note that this is not the same as mailing lists, which do not come from DMVs.
+The original sources for all vehicle registration data we use for analysis are state Departments of Motor Vehicles (DMVs), the OEMs (Ford, FCA US LLC, General Motors, Toyota, etc.) and the OEM captive finance companies (an example is Ford Motor Credit Company, LLC, commonly just called “Ford Credit”).
+Note that registration data is not the same as mailing lists, which do not come from DMVs.

 This vehicle data does not include personal information or VIN numbers due to privacy restrictions and agreements.
 This data only covers make, model, model year and related information and is not tied to individuals.
 For data that does include information such as name, address, or other consumer data, we have mailing lists available and as a general rule our mailing lists cover 67% of all registered vehicles, or about 165 million vehicles and their owners.
 The vehicle registration data described here covers 99.9% of all registered vehicles, or about 261.8 million vehicles in 2016.